Nouman-droid/Web-Development/README.md

 📘 Purpose

-The main goal of this repo is learning and practice — to strengthen my understanding of front-end web development and to track my progress over time.
+The main goal of this repo is learning, practice and to strengthen my understanding of full stack web development and to track my progress over time.

 🧠 Topics Covered